 This one is likely to happen because the current AdWords web platform doesn’t even talk about the need for negative keywords , which means there are lots of accounts out that are not using them.

 A negative keyword essentially acts in the opposite way of a normal keyword that you target.
 For example, if the word ‘discount’ is being targeted as a Broad Match negative , then your ad won’t be shown if are not offering something for a discount.
 Simply speaking , if someone searches for ‘Discounted Home Loans’, your ad won’t be shown.

 Fix: Ensure you focus on the negative keywords also when you are doing the keyword research.
 This will help in minimising wastage of money on clicks for terms that are not relevant and will boost the overall health of your account.
 But this exercise has to be undertaken with some caution as you will be blocking your ads from the user if you inadvertently target a term negatively.

 It seems like mobile is associated with almost all the digital marketing acronyms like SEO, PPC, UX, CRO etc. Well this is here to stay because even as we speak, the number of mobile users are growing exponentially by the minute.

-The way people search, engage and interact on mobile is different from the behaviour on a Desktop or tablet.
-Hence the increasing need to consider mobile audience when creating campaigns using Google AdWords.
+The way people search, engage and interact on mobile is different from the behavior on a Desktop or tablet.
+Hence the increasing need to consider the mobile audience when creating campaigns using Google AdWords.
 This starts right from the ad copy, to mobile extensions and even the targeted keywords.